Welcome to the historic town of Harwich

 Harwich is a pleasant, coastal town, the gem of the Sunshine Coast, full of history and character with a strong sense of community.

 Images © Maria Fowler

 Following the Royal Charter of 1604 (King James I) the town has seen a continuous line of Mayors, elected by the Council for a yearly term of office.
-Mayor making ceremony this year will be on 18th May 2017.
-The church service, to which all are welcome, is accompanied by the rare custom of kitchel throwing from the upper Guildhall windows, and is a lot of fun for the younger members of our community who scramble to catch the freshly-baked treats.
+The Mayor making ceremony falls in May each year.
+The church service, to which all were welcome, is accompanied by the rare custom of kitchel throwing from the upper Guildhall windows, and is a lot of fun for the younger members of our community who scramble to catch the freshly-baked treats.
 The entire ceremony is unique to Harwich and has been a local tradition for centuries.

 Set in the heart of the historic old sea port, Harwich’s Guildhall is the town’s only Grade I listed building, dating back to the seventeenth century and is home currently to Harwich Town Council.
 The wealth of history and heritage that it contains, along with its remarkable architecture, make the Guildhall in Harwich a fascinating place to visit.

 The Guildhall has recently undergone refurbishment, including the installation of a stair lift and disabled accessible toilet.
-Entry to the Guildhall is free so please call 01255 507211 where staff will be happy to arrange a guided tour.
+Entry to the Guildhall is free so please call 01255 507211 (Mon-Weds-Fri 9.30am – 1pm) where staff will be happy to arrange a short guided tour.

 The revitalised Friday market situated in the High Street continues to thrive and the first phase of DOVERCOURT REDISCOVERED is underway following the installation of heritage lamp posts and community tourist maps.
 This project will continue to evolve in consultation with the District and County Council.